Hartnett (car): Design

 Plans were devised to build a small front wheel drive car based on a prototype two door sedan developed by French designer Jean Grégoire.

-The design of the original Gregorie vehicle had been developed into three separate prototypes using the same basic engineering, but with different body styling.
+The design of the original Gregoire vehicle had been developed into three separate prototypes using the same basic engineering, but with different body styling.
 The "Panhard" version and the "Simca" version were developed by French interests.
 The "Kendall" version was adopted in England by Grantham Productions, a company set up to manufacture the car by Denis Kendall who was a Member of Parliament for Grantham.
 The development of the "Kendall" version that commenced in 1946 had been abandoned by Grantham due to financial difficulties.

-The choice to move forward with the Gregorie option was primarily based on the availability of the assets of the former Grantham operation at a significant discount.
+The choice to move forward with the Gregoire option was primarily based on the availability of the assets of the former Grantham operation at a significant discount.
 The whole of the tooling, gauges, jigs, fixtures, patterns, dies and suchlike required for the manufacture of the car were available to be purchased for £30,000.
 Just two years earlier Grantham had paid £186,000 for these assets.

 Hartnett concluded that the availability of these assets would "obviate a delay of up to three years and make production possible within one year of the commencement of a Public Company".